You are here

 What happens to my Pitt Password Manager (LastPass) account(s) when I leave the University?

-- Premium Accounts: Students who graduate from Pitt will be able to keep their Pitt Password Manager Premium account for life at no charge.
+- Personal Accounts with Premium Status (Premium): These accounts transition from Premium status to LastPass Free status.
+Students who graduate from Pitt will be able to access their data and password information.
 Faculty and staff who officially retire from the University will also be able to do so.

-- Enterprise Accounts: Students, faculty, and staff who have enrolled in an Enterprise account will lose access to that account when they graduate or leave the University.
+- Business Accounts: Students, faculty, and staff who have enrolled in a Business account will lose access to that account when they graduate or leave the University.

-What’s the difference between Pitt Password Manager Enterprise and Premium accounts?
+What’s the difference between Pitt Password Manager Business and Premium accounts?

 Please refer to our comparison matrix for details.

-Why do you recommend storing personal credentials in a Pitt Password Manager Premium account instead of an Enterprise account?
+Why do you recommend storing personal credentials in a Pitt Password Manager Premium account instead of a Business account?

-Pitt Password Manager Enterprise accounts are intended to store and protect University credentials.
-When you leave the University, access to your Enterprise account—and any University credentials it contains—is disabled.
-If you have stored passwords for any personal services in your Enterprise account, you will lose access to those passwords, too.
-We recommend you store personal passwords in a Premium account so that you do not lose access to those credentials when you leave the University.
-If you graduate or retire from Pitt, you can keep your Premium account for life.
-If you leave Pitt without graduating or retiring, your Premium account converts to a Personal account that you will still be able to access, but with limited features.
+Pitt Password Manager Business accounts are intended to store and protect University credentials.
+When you leave the University, access to your Business account—and any University credentials it contains—is disabled.
+If you have stored passwords for any personal services in your Business account, you will lose access to those passwords too.
+We recommend you store personal passwords in a Premium account as you will not lose access to those credentials when you leave the University.
+If you leave Pitt without graduating or retiring, your Premium account will transition to LastPass Free status and you will still be able to access your personal passwords, but with limited features.

 Why am I having issues with the LastPass extension for Safari?